-MARTINSBURG -- West Virginia Attorney General Darrell McGraw filed a lawsuit Thursday against Virginia-based automobile title loan company for harassment tactics against West Virginia residents.
+MARTINSBURG -- West Virginia Attorney General Darrell McGraw filed a lawsuit Thursday against Virginia-based automobile title payday loan company for harassment tactics against West Virginia residents.

 The Attorney General's office in conjunction with West Virginia residents, including Berkeley and Jefferson County residents, filed the lawsuit against Fast Auto Loans for violating West Virginia's debt-collection laws.

 Auto title loans are illegal in West Virginia, but since the company operates in Winchester, the Attorney General's office is prosecuting the loan collection process.

 "These consumers have reported repeated instances of abusive telephone calls, cars confiscated without court orders, false threats of criminal prosecution and other tactics by Fast Loan in the company's attempt to collect of loans with interest rates over 300 percent," McGraw said.

 "The suit also asks for civil penalties for the state as well as restitution and refunds for consumers," he said.